kubernetes/kubernetes/docs/user-guide/connecting-applications.md

                                                          53/TCP
 ```

 If it isn’t running, you can [enable it](http://releases.k8s.io/HEAD/cluster/addons/dns/README.md#how-do-i-configure-it).
-The rest of this section will assume you have a Service with a long lived ip (nginxsvc), and a dns server that has assigned a name to that ip (the kube-dns cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
+The rest of this section will assume you have a Service with a long lived IP (nginxsvc), and a dns server that has assigned a name to that IP (the kube-dns cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
 Let’s create another pod to test this:

 ```yaml
 $ cat curlpod.yaml